Guild of Stories

 Residence

 Wingchere AbbeyWingchere AbbeyWingchere AbbeyWingchere Abbey is a monastery and a neighbourhood located on top of Scheddelsted Hill in the city of Lutheria.
-The Abbey was built around a sacred site where St. Mary's… is a monastery and a neighbourhood located on top of Scheddelsted Hill in the city of LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden and is situated along the important trade route to Belthem.
-The city is geographically located….
+The Abbey was built around a sacred site where St. Mary's… is a monastery and a neighbourhood located on top of ScheddelstedScheddelstedScheddelsted is a small hill on the Regent Bank moraine.
+It is located in the district of Aegheria.
+The moraine and hill were formed during the Saalian glaciation, when glacial… Hill in the city of LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden.
+It lies along an important trade route towards Belthem and other towns on the Regent….
 The Abbey was built around a sacred site where St. Mary’s Chapel now stands.
 It is unclear which deity or object was venerated here.
 Today, it serves as a place of worship for people of all faiths.
 Thus, the hill and the abbey are often called the Hill or Monastery of All Saints.

 The origins of the name “Wingchere” are unknown.
 Some believe that the word is a combination of the English words “Wing” and the Middle-English word “chere”, derived from “scheren”, which is also a Dutch word meaning “to cut with a sharp edge”.
 Consequently, Wingchere is believed to have something to do with cutting a wing.
 The word “chere” can also be derived from the French word “chére”, which means “dear” or “beloved”, possibly indicating “beloved wing”.
 A heraldic stone positioned on a wall of St. Mary’s Chapel can be found, as well as a depiction of wings.